-- Section 106 Agreements - These are essentially legal agreements between the local authority and a developer or landowner to and may require financial contributions to mitigate the impact arising from a particular development.
-These are also often known as planning obligations. - Conservation Covenants - These are private, voluntary agreements to conserve the natural or heritage features of the land. - Bespoke Contracts - A method of dealing with more complex issues or bespoke requirements.
+- Section 106 Agreements - These are essentially legal agreements between the local authorityies and a developer or landowner to and may require financial contributions to mitigate the impact arising from a particular development. and These are also often known as planning obligations. - Conservation Covenants - These are private, voluntary agreements to conserve the natural or heritage features of the land. - Community Infrastructure Levy - Charge on new developments to support local infrastructure. - Bespoke Contracts - A method of dealing with more complex issues or bespoke requirements.